Ivo-Evans/lessons/javascript-fundamentals/006-return-values.md

 # Challenge

 So, one thing that can make your code high-quality is writing pure functions.
 Another way to increase code quality is _composition_.
 Code is _composable_ when complex functions are made out of simple functions.
 The ideal is to have a higher number of simpler functions, each of which has an informative and useful name, and which can be reused later if you want.
-Pure functions are useful here too, because you can rely on being able to reuse a function if you know that it is pure.
+Pure functions are useful here, because you can rely on being able to reuse a function if you know that it is pure.

 Take the function you wrote yesterday and refactor it so that
 - there is one function that returns a random number in a specified range.
 You should be able to provide the upper and lower bounds of the range to the function as arguments.
 - there is another function which calls the first function, converts the returned number into a letter, and returns that letter
 - console.log is not called inside a function, but uses the return value of a function to print results to the console

+Note that neither of these functions will be pure: the first will use information from outside the function to generate a number which seems random, and the second will use the first function.
+If the second used the first's return value but not the first function, it would be pure.

 ## Bonus challenge
 Only do this if you want to.